 On March 5, 2019, Captiva voters approved a bond not to exceed $18 million and that which would be assessed at actual cost once the work is completed.
 The island wide beach nourishment project has an estimated cost of $18.25 million, with funding to be allocated by the Florida Department of Environmental Protection, Lee County, Lee County Tourism Development Council, and Captiva property owners.
 CEPD is also communicating with the US Army Corps of Engineers exploring other funding possibilities on a federal level.

 Public access to the project area will remain open with the exception of necessary restrictions being enforced in the immediate vicinity of construction activities.
 The project has a 15-year Joint Coastal Permit (JCP) permit from FDEP, which is valid until December 11, 2029.
 Likewise, the Department of Army (DA) Permit issued by the USACE in 2015 is valid until December 9, 2030.

-Captiva Island ended 2013 as a wider beach beckoning residents and visitors alike to come visit and enjoy our beautiful island in 2014.
+Captiva Island ended 2013 as a wider beach beckoning residents and visitors alike to come to visit and enjoy our beautiful island in 2014.
 The beach renourishment project extended the beachfront significantly further seaward with beach fill placement of 783,369 cubic yards along Captiva's shoreline from Redfish Pass to Blind Pass.
 As part of the project, existing dunes were rehabilitated and native dune vegetation consisting of 318,750 plants installed along the Captiva shoreline.
 The restored beach acts as a buffer from storms for island property and other structures while enhancing wildlife habitat and the recreational value of the shoreline.
 Additionally, 80,823 cubic yards of sand were pumped onto northern Sanibel as part of an interlocal agreement.
 Coastal Planning & Engineering provided all engineering services for the Project Sponsor, the Captiva Erosion Prevention District (CEPD).